emax73/TFA-Spring-sensor-30.3206.02/README.md

 TFA Spring weather station 433 MHz Temperature/Humidity sensor 30.3206.02
 protocol handling for STM32F4 microcontroller

-As receiver was using 433.92 MHz ASK Receiver module from Canton Electronics
+Builded at Keil uVision, tested at STM32F429 microcontroller

-(-112dBm, 9600 bod)
+As receiver was using 433.92 MHz ASK Receiver module from Canton Electronics (-112dBm, 9600 bod)

 Using library: